cortexrd/Knack-Toolkit-Library/README.md

     -   NO_INLINE Disables inline editing, even if enabled in Builder

-    -   USER_FILTERS_MENU Used in the page to save/load filters to the Cloud

-    -   USER_FILTERS_CODE Used in the page to save/load filters to the Cloud
+    -   DATETIME_PICKERS Adds calendar pickers to the view (see below)

-> You can also add your own app-specific flags in the callback function
+You can also add your own app-specific flags in the callback function processViewFlags.

-> processViewFlags.
+#### Additional information

+###### DATETIME_PICKERS

+Add this to your view title: DATETIME_PICKERS=*options*

+The options are:

+1)  MONTHLY, WEEKLY and DAILY

+2)  DATE, TIME and DATETIME

+Currently only MONTHLY,DATE is supported.

+When you select a Start date, the End date will automatically update itself to the last day of the month and the view will be filtered in real-time.
+The focus is conveniently placed on the Start date's month field so you can use the up/down arrows to scroll quickly through months and visualize data.

 ### Using view's Description text box as flags to trigger special behavior